mcramileux/mcramileux-logo-designer/README.md

 * For more questions or inquiries, please contact the author at [GitHub](https://github.com/mcramileux) or email kristineramilo21@gmail.com.

 ## Tests
-* Run on the terminal, node index.js
+* Run on the terminal, node index.js.
 * Answer the following questions to create your logo.
+* For testing jest, npm run test.

 ## References
 * [Constructor MDN's explanation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/constructor)